-Teacher ban on “Large Afros” at school concert criticized
+Teacher ban on ‘Large Afros’ at school concert criticized

 - A daring betrayal helped wipe out Cali cocaine cartel

+Students were warned they could be sent home and that their grades would be affected, if they didn’t follow the guidelines he laid out.

+A message requesting comment was sent Monday to Reeves, who is in his first year at the school.
+His letter said the goal of the guidelines was to avoid drawing attention to “an individual performer on stage” during the concert.

-A message requesting comment was sent Monday to the teacher.
-The Northwest Local School District in suburban Cincinnati is working on statement.
+An official at the Northwest Local School District in suburban Cincinnati said Monday it was working on a statement for parents.

+The Northwest school district in 2017 created a diversity committee that developed an action plan that included steps to increase inclusion, multicultural awareness and minority staff recruitment.

 Information from: The Cincinnati Enquirer, http://www.enquirer.com